SURPRISE, Ariz. -- The 2025 Texas Rangers have a revamped offense, a completely rebuilt bullpen and a healthy Jacob deGrom.

 Third base (1): Josh Jung

-Jung has been bitten by the injury bug throughout the entirety of his professional career, and while it¡¯s not always something that¡¯s been within his control, the Rangers need him to be healthy to be a competitive baseball team.
+Jung has been bitten by the injury bug throughout his professional career, and while it¡¯s not always something that¡¯s been within his control, the Rangers need him to be healthy to be a competitive baseball team.

-Outfield (4): Adolis García, Wyatt Langford, Evan Carter, Leody Taveras
+Outfield (3): Adolis García, Wyatt Langford, Leody Taveras

-Garc¨ªa will almost definitely hold down right field as he looks for a bounce-back season, and Langford will do the same in left as he tries to avoid the sophomore slump.
-The question mark lies in center, where Carter and Taveras -- the Rangers¡¯ starter for the last three seasons -- will compete throughout camp.
+Garc¨ªa will almost definitely hold down right field as he looks for a bounce-back season, while Langford will do the same in left as he tries to avoid the sophomore slump.
+Taveras edged out 2023 World Series hero Evan Carter in center field, who was sent to Triple-A Round Rock to start the season.

 DH (1): Joc Pederson

-The Rangers have gotten dreadful production out of the designated hitter spot over the last few seasons, and Pederson perfectly fills a void in the lineup going into 2025.
-He¡¯s coming off of an electric year in Arizona, where he slashed .275/.393/.515 with 23 homers.
+The Rangers have gotten dreadful production out of the designated-hitter spot over the last few seasons, and Pederson perfectly fills a void in the lineup going into 2025.
+He¡¯s coming off of an electric year in Arizona, with whom he slashed .275/.393/.515 with 23 homers.
 He¡¯ll bring some much-needed power to the lineup this season as well.

-Starting rotation (5): Jacob deGrom, Nathan Eovaldi, Jon Gray, Cody Bradford, Tyler Mahle
+Starting rotation (5): Jacob deGrom, Nathan Eovaldi, Tyler Mahle, Jack Leiter, Kumar Rocker

-Bullpen (7): Dane Dunning, Jacob Webb, Chris Martin, Luis Curvelo, Shawn Armstrong, Hoby Milner, Robert Garcia
+Bullpen (8): Jacob Webb, Chris Martin, Luke Jackson, Shawn Armstrong, Hoby Milner, Robert Garcia, Marc Church, Gerson Garabito

-The Rangers fully rebuilt the bullpen after a plethora of losses in free agency, and the front office did an admirable job.
-That being said, there¡¯s no telling who of this group will come out being the closer, though it could be Martin -- the most experienced reliever of the bunch -- or even Webb, who pitched a handful of high-leverage innings in Baltimore.
+The Rangers fully rebuilt the bullpen after a plethora of losses in free agency, but No. 23 prospect Marc Church has been one of the most electrifying relievers in camp and is emerging as an option.
+And still, the front office did an admirable job rebuilding, including by adding Jackson during the first week of camp.
+That being said, there¡¯s no telling who will come out of this group as the closer, though it could be Jackson, Martin (the most experienced reliever of the bunch) or even Webb, who pitched a handful of high-leverage innings in Baltimore.
+Garabito will act as the long man out of the bullpen.